S Korea turns off North-facing loudspeakers

 South Korea has stopped broadcasting propaganda via loudspeakers along the border with North Korea, ahead of top-level talks later this week.

-The South has dozens of loudspeakers along the border area, which blast everything from K-pop music to critical news reports of the North.
+The South has dozens of loudspeakers along the border area, which blast everything from K-pop music to news reports critical of the North.

 The broadcasts can be heard by the North's troops stationed along the border and civilians in the area.

+Seoul said turning them off would help set the tone for Friday's talks.
-It is not known if North Korea will shut its own loudspeakers off.

-They usually play reports that are critical of Seoul and its allies.
+North Korea has its own system of speakers along the border, playing reports critical of Seoul and its allies.

-South Korea's move was aimed at "reducing military tensions between the South and North and creating the mood of peaceful talks", the Ministry of National Defense said in a statement to the Yonhap news agency.
+It is not yet known whether it will follow suit and silence them too.

+South Korea said the speakers, which play propaganda over the border at high volume, were turned off in the early hours of Monday morning.

 North Korea announced at the weekend that it was suspending nuclear tests and closing an atomic test site.
 The surprise announcement came as the country prepares for historic talks with South Korea and the US.

+South Korea's President Moon Jae-in has called it "a significant decision towards total denuclearisation of the Korean peninsula".

-Pyongyang's leader Kim Jong-un is due to meet South Korean President Moon Jae-in later this Friday at the truce village of Panmunjom, marking the first inter-Korean summit in over a decade.
+Pyongyang's leader Kim Jong-un is due to meet Mr Moon next Friday at the truce village of Panmunjom, marking the first inter-Korean summit in over a decade.

 Mr Kim is also due to meet US President Donald Trump by June.
 It will be the first ever meeting between two sitting leaders of North Korea and the US.